colmhaugh/spanish-point/README.md

 - In the footer, the weather icon is in place, in the furure this would be linked to a site and would update to the correct up to date weather.
 - With permissions from the businesses, all links would go to the correct sites.
 Currently they are placholders pointing to google.
-- Buttons are currently linked to google as a placeholder, these would be updated too.
+- Buttons are currently linked to google as a placeholder, these would be updated so the user can book a tee time and book surfing lessons.

 ## Testing